 OPT is a temporary employment authorization designed to provide students with an opportunity to apply knowledge acquired at DePaul University to a work experience that is directly related to the student's major area of study.
 Most students have a maximum of 12 months of OPT authorization, during which time they may transition to another visa type such as H-1B.

 The employer is not responsible for filing any forms or fees.
-Students can obtain an OPT recommendation from a designated School official, an advisor in the Office for International Student and Scholar Services at DePaul University, then mail the OPT application along with copies of other requested documents to USCIS (U.S. Citizenship and Immigration Services).
+Students can obtain an OPT recommendation from a designated School official, an advisor in International Student and Scholar Services at DePaul University, then mail the OPT application along with copies of other requested documents to USCIS (U.S. Citizenship and Immigration Services).
 Within approximately 90 days, USCIS approves the application and issues an EAD (Employment Authorization Document), a card which indicates the period of OPT.

 Can international students work long-term in the U.S.?